 If you have any questions about your treatment, ask your doctor or nurse.
 They’ll be happy to help you understand what's involved.

 This is when you're given anti-cancer drugs to destroy the cancer cells.
-For soft tissue sarcomas, chemo can be given in a number of situations:
+For soft tissue sarcomas, chemotherapy can be given in a number of situations:

 - before surgery – to shrink the tumour